pwtail/wsgi_plus/README.md

 resume()
 ```

-The application provides one more callback - `resume`.
+The application takes one more argument - the `resume` callback.
 It is called by the application when it's ready to be iterated further.
 When the application wants to be suspended, it yields this callback.

 ### Proof of concept